India is no walk in the park. You can’t (or shouldn’t) just pack your bags and head here without at least knowing a bit

 Dariece In Her Typical India Attire, Usually Accompanied by a Scarf

 While many Indian men do seem to find western women irresistible, being stern and forthcoming can do wonders.
-For women, be prepared to cover up in India and do everything you can to avoid unwanted attention.
+For women, be prepared to cover up when you travel in India and do everything you can to avoid unwanted attention.

 When booking train tickets, often there are separate lines for foreigners or windows will suddenly open to call over the goras (foreign people).
 While you may not get paid to be white like we were in China, Indians will welcome you to their country and you may be offered some special treatment along the way.